letronganhtu/OOP-EmployeePayment/README.md

 };
 ```

-- `HourlyEmployee` has two attributes are hourly payment and total hours in one month
+- `HourlyEmployee` has two attributes are hourly payment and total hours in one month &rarr; `finalPayment = hourlyPayment * totalHours`

 ``` c++
 // You can see implementation in "HourlyEmployee.cpp"